Tim Lucas: Awards

 Mario Bava: All the Colors of the Dark was named Best Book of 2007 by the Rondo Hatton Classic Horror Awards and won an Independent Publisher Book Award Bronze Medal in the Performing Arts category.
 The Academy of Science Fiction, Fantasy and Horror Films recognized Mario Bava: All the Colors of the Dark with a Special Achievement Saturn Award, and had actor John Saxon present it to Lucas and his wife Donna.
 In 2008, the book received the International Horror Guild Award for Non-Fiction.

 Lucas book Videodrome was nominated for Best Book in the 2008 Rondo Hatton Classic Horror Awards.

 Kino Lorber's home-video release of Alfred Hitchcock's movie Lifeboat, which includes commentary by Lucas and by film professor Drew Casper, won the 2018 Saturn Award for Best DVD/BD Classic Film Release.

 Video Watchdog won the Rondo Hatton Classic Horror Award as Best Magazine every year from 2003 through 2007, the first five years the award was presented.

 The spinoff Video WatchBlog received the Rondo Hatton Classic Horror Award for Best Website/Blog in 2007 and Best Blog in 2008.

 Lucas' column "Tales from the Attic" in the magazine Gorezone was nominated for Best Column in the 2014 Rondo Awards.

-Additionally, Lucas won the Rondo Hatton Classic Horror Award for Best Writer / Writer of the Year from 2007-2009, then again in 2012 and 2013.
+Additionally, Lucas won the Rondo Hatton Classic Horror Award for Best Writer / Writer of the Year from 2007 to 2009, then again in 2012 and 2013.

 In 2013, he was nominated for Best Reviewer, Best Interviewer, Best Article, and Best Blog ("Classic Movie Monsters" and "Pause.
 Rewind.
 Obsess").
 Lucas won for Best Interview for his "Top 50 Best Sequels" interview with Quentin Tarantino in Video Watchdog #172.
 That same year, Lucas was nominated for Writer of the Year, Reviewer of the Year, and Best Commentary (The Awful Dr. Orlof) and other categories.
 He won Best Commentary in 2018 (Kino's The Night Stalker/Strangler).

 Tim Lucas and his wife and business partner, Donna Lucas, were among the first class inducted into the Rondo Hatton Classic Horror Awards' Monster Kid Hall of Fame in May 2011, along with historian Tom Weaver, fantasy artist William Stout, poster collector and historian Ron Borst, director George A. Romero; and the late Verne Langdon, from the Don Post mask studios.